alpacaserious/scraper/README.md

 Inspired mainly by [long-live](https://github.com/kivaar/long-live) but I wanted something simpler and rustier.

 ## Usage
-Supports downloading albums and categories that only contain albums, i.e. no recursive scraping is implemented yet.
+Supports downloading albums and categories from online galleries that are powered by Coppermine.

+Run with:

+`$ scraper <url>`,

-Run with: `$ scraper <url>` alternatively `$ scraper <file>` with a file that contains a list of URL's.
+`$ scraper <file>` with a file that contains a list of URL's.